cloudedbats/Tadarida-D/README.md

 There are two main reasons for why it can be useful to implement Tadarida-D in a detector.

 1. The size of the tabular text files containing extracted features are small compared to the recorded sound files.
-Therefore it can be more effective to use this compact file format when the recorded data is shared with someone that want to run the Tadarida classification on their machines.
+Therefore it can be more effective to use this compact file format when the recorded data is shared with someone who want to run the Tadarida classification on their machines.
 Running the entire classification locally is not possible because the reference sound library and reference sound database are not publicly available.

 2. The features extracted by Tadarida-D can be used for other purposes, for example visualisation or running other AI systems for classification.
 This can be used, for example, to build classifiers based on other reference sound libraries from other parts of the world, that maybe also are based on other AI techniques.
 Tadarida-D is released under the LGPL-3.0 license and can therefore be modified when needed.
-The extracted features are described in this document: ==============
+The extracted features are described in this document: Manual_Tadarida-D.odt

 ## Installation